LuyandaMbalenhle/Digital-Portfolio/README.md

 **R – Result**
 The result is a polished CV that I can confidently submit for job applications.
 It presents me as a focused and capable candidate, and I’ve already used it to apply for internships through platforms like LinkedIn and job portals.

+**Business Communication**
+Business Communication.png

+**Reflection**
+S- During my Business Communication formative assessment, I was required to demonstrate my understanding of effective workplace communication principles, including professionalism, tone, and etiquette

+T-My goal was to apply the knowledge gained from the Business Communication module to complete the assessment accurately and show mastery of both verbal and non-verbal communication techniques.

+A- I reviewed all the module content, focusing on communication tone, formality, and email etiquette.
+I ensured that my answers reflected real-world business standards, such as using appropriate tone and clarity in messaging.
+I also practiced responding to different communication scenarios before taking the assessments

+R- I successfully completed the assessment with a 100% score, proving my ability to apply business communication principles effectively.
+This achievement shows that I can communicate clearly, professionally, and appropriately in workplace environments.